Food rich in vitamin D

 Plus vitamin-D specifically from sunshine gives us protection against the internal malignancies; so how do we balance these concerns?

-Only mad dogs and Englishmen[1] go out for prolonged periods in the midday sun, and then a screening creme will be necessary; but for the rest of the sane world, a broad-brimmed hat and some full exposure to ultraviolet light on the arms and legs but not on your face and ears, is absolutely essential.
+Only mad dogs and Englishmen[1] go out for prolonged periods in the midday sun and then a screening creme may be necessary; but for the rest of the sane world, a broad-brimmed hat and some full exposure to ultraviolet light on the arms and legs but not on your face and ears, is absolutely essential.

 Take an apple and go for a stroll at lunchtime; and then you get the triple benefit.